What is SEUCK?

 is a utility

-which was made back in 1987 by Sensible Software, and it
+which was made back in 1987 by Sensible Software for Outlaw Software,

 was originally published by Palace Software (As full a price product on

 disk+tape), Domark (As a Toolbox package which came with the 'Light